cr4yfish/nemmy/README.md

   - [ ] Bulk Block/Hide Communities with the same or similar Name
   - [ ] Subscribe/Unsubscribe from Communities while in Search mode (So you don't need to leave the Search page just to unsubscribe/subscribe)

+Ideas for Q4+
+* Use GPT3.5 to sum up large text bodies
+* Improve search Indexing of Posts
+* Make every single feature of the App 100% usuable for Blind, deaf and color blind people
+* Add a keyword ban (e.g. you don't want anything with "Beans" in your feed)
+* Improve PWA Experience until it feels like a native app
+* Think about making a native app

 <!-- MARKDOWN LINKS & IMAGES -->
 <!-- https://www.markdownguide.org/basic-syntax/#reference-style-links -->